 1. Take before and after pictures.
 Day 1 and Day 30 – from the front, side, and back when you wake up.
 Wear the same outfit.

 2. Measure – invest in a measuring tape and measure your thigh, chest, waist, and hips.
-Do this at day 1, day 15, and day 30.
+Do this on day 1, day 15, and day 30.